Department: University Housing

 • One year of experience in a commercial food service facility.

-• Ability to prioritize duties, maintain professional demeanor, and provide excellent customer service during rush periods.
+• Ability to provide excellent customer service and maintain a professional demeanor during rush periods.

 FLSA Exempt: No

 All offers of employment are contingent upon successful completion of a background inquiry.

 This is a classified position represented by the SEIU Local 503, Oregon Public Employees Union.